mikerenfro/beamer-template-pearc24/README.md

 We get rid of the footnote rule entirely since it's less applicable for a slide versus a long-form article.
 We also use `addtobeamertemplate{footnote}` to adjust the position of the footnote text.
 Both of these changes go into `beamerinnerthemePEARC24.sty`.

+### Color scheme

+The default Beamer colors for alerts, examples, blocks, etc. doesn't blend with the orange (RGB 230, 153, 72) and blue (RGB 37, 50, 130) for PEARC24.
+We should be able to make good use of orange, blue, black, and white to get high contrast between text and background colors in all cases.
+Defining the orange and blue colors in `beamercolorthemePEARC24.sty` and setting the hyperlink color to orange works, but hides the title in the footline, since that's technically a hyperlink to the title slide.
+We can control the footline hyperlink color by adding `\addtobeamertemplate{footline}{\hypersetup{linkcolor=white}}{}` to `beamerouterthemePEARC24.sty` ([Changing URL colors in headline / footline of beamer template](https://tex.stackexchange.com/a/214090/3345)), making the hyperlink text contrast strongly with the orange background of the footline.
+We'll also adjust the color of `\url{}` links by adding `urlcolor = PEARCOrange` to the `\hypersetup` command in  `beamercolorthemePEARC24.sty`.